 But you protect yourself from these dangers with insurance… just in case.

 You might never need to flee the country where you live now.
-But if you do, it will be comforting to know that you already have complete “safety insurance” in Panama.
+But if you do, knowing that you already have complete “safety insurance” in Panama will be comforting.

-If you do need to move to Panama, it could be for just a year or two until things settle down in your home country or it could be indefinitely.
-With “safety insurance” you’ll already have everything in place.
+If you do need to move to Panama, it could be for just a year or two until things settle down in your home country or indefinitely.
+With “safety insurance,” you’ll already have everything in place.

-A couple can live well in Panama on less than $2000 a month including rent.
-With my house paid for, my expenses rarely go over $1000 a month.
-Costs are significantly more affordable for health care, utilities, insurance, and other basic needs.
+A couple can live well in Panama on less than $2000 a month, including rent.
+Of course, you can spend much more if you prefer an upscale lifestyle.
+Health care, utilities, insurance, and other basic needs are significantly more affordable in Panama.

 Having “Safety Insurance” will reduce stress because you’ll know that you already have a Visa, money in a bank in Panama, and know which town you will move to just in case the need arises.

-(NOTE: I first wrote this article in August 2019, long before the pandemic or the intensified civil unrest.
-It’s scary that so many fears I had back then have come true in 2020.
-I made modifications to the article again in September 2022.
-It’s more important than ever to have a Plan B in place in Panama or somewhere other than where you live now.)
+NOTE: I first wrote this article in August 2019, long before the pandemic or the intensified civil unrest.
+I made modifications to the article again in June 2024.

 Loved this blog post!